How to Reduce Hidden Costs by Understanding TCO in Inventory Management

 This is especially true if the distributor offers Proactive Inventory Stocking Agreements, such as MCE makes available through their VMI program that positions dedicated inventory in an MCE warehouse.

 2. Order and Setup Costs.
-Keeping your inventory leaner and placing more frequent orders on a Just-In-Time basis is one way to reduce associated the costs of inventory storage.
-But if you’re not careful, the volume of orders and frequent restocking can be cumbersome, requiring a lot of time and repetitive efforts from your team members.
+Keeping your inventory leaner and placing more frequent orders on a Just-In-Time basis is one way to reduce inventory storage costs.
+But if you’re not careful, the volume of orders and frequent restocking can be cumbersome.

 The answer here lies in automation.
 MCE uses inventory management technology like Clear Spider to streamline and simplify ordering processes — in some cases reducing an eight-step process down to as few as three.
 MCE's tech-enabled approach also reduces manual errors, which helps avoid indirect costs linked to order inaccuracies.